-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE NINE MONTHS ENDED SEPTEMBER 30, 2024
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2024

-This discussion and analysis of financial position and results of operation is prepared as at November 25, 2024 and should be read in conjunction with the unaudited condensed consolidated interim financial statements and the accompanying notes for the nine months ended September 30, 2024 of Tribeca Resources Corporation ("Tribeca" or "the Company").
-The following disclosure and associated unaudited condensed consolidated interim financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB"), applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
-Except as otherwise disclosed, all figures contained herein are expressed in Canadian dollars.
+This discussion and analysis of financial position and results of operation is prepared as at April 24, 2025 and should be read in conjunction with the audited consolidated financial statements and the accompanying notes for the years ended December 31, 2024 of Tribeca Resources Corporation ("Tribeca" or "the Company").
+The following disclosure and associated financial statements are presented in accordance with IFRS Accounting Standards ("IFRS").
+Except as otherwise disclosed, all dollar figures included therein and in the following management discussion and analysis ("MD&A") are quoted in Canadian dollars.